intercom/intercom-android/README.md

 👋 Contact us with any issues at [Intercom Developer Hub available here](https://developers.intercom.com/docs/intercom-mobile-installation?utm_source=github&utm_campaign=android-help).
 If you bump into any problems or need more support, just start a conversation using Intercom there and it will be immediately routed to our Customer Support Engineers.

 ## Sample Apps
-A project with some basic examlpe integrations is provided [here](https://github.com/intercom/intercom-android/tree/master/samples).
+A project with some basic example integrations is provided [here](https://github.com/intercom/intercom-android/tree/master/samples).

 ## Setup and Configuration